-ProblemWhen using the PRC 100 in Gang Mode, you cannot add a clip to the slave channel.WorkaroundYou must add all clips to the slave channel before you start Gang Mode.ProblemUsing the Preliminary version of the PRC 100 configuration utility, a "Resources not available" message appears on the PRC 100 display.
+Problem When using the PRC 100 in Gang Mode, you cannot add a clip to the slave channel.

+Workaround You must add all clips to the slave channel before you start Gang a "Resources not available" message appears on the PRC 100 display.